bi-an/blog/source/_posts/cplusplus/gdb入门.md

 If you want to follow the child process instead of the parent process, use the command set `follow-fork-mode`.

 `set follow-fork-mode mode`
-Set the debugger response to a program call of fork or vfork.
+Set the debugger response to a program call of `fork` or `vfork`.
 A call to fork or vfork creates a new process.
 The mode argument can be:
 `parent`
 The original process is debugged after a fork.
 The child process runs unimpeded.
 This is the default.
 `child`
 The new process is debugged after a fork.
 The parent process runs unimpeded.
+`ask`
+gdb 会提示让你选择 `parent` 还是 `child` 。

 `show follow-fork-mode`
 Display the current debugger response to a fork or vfork call.